-To apply for a Portuguese residency visa, you will need to provide proof that you are employed or own your own business in Portugal.
-Alternatively, if you’ve retired to Portugal, you simply need to present evidence that you have sufficient funds to support yourself.
+To apply for a Portuguese residency visa, you will need to have either a regular passive monthly income that meets the stated thresholds or enough capital to invest in the country.
+If, on the other hand, you are retired and wish to emigrate to Portugal, you simply need to present evidence that you have sufficient financial means to support yourself in Portugal.

 Do I have to pay tax on income or on transferring my overseas pension to Portugal?

-As a result, the cost of moving to Portugal is very low and is one of the many reasons why the country is a popular choice for British expats.
+This helps contribute to the low cost of living that many expats enjoy in Portugal, and it is one of the many reasons why the country has proved such a popular choice for those looking to settle abroad.

 How to open a bank account in Portugal

-Whether you are buying a property in Portugal or looking to rent, you will need to have a Portuguese bank account to make the payments.
-It’s very easy to open a bank account in Portugal, with some banks even allowing you to do this from outside the country or online.
+Whether you wish to buy a property in Portugal or are currently in the market for an apartment to rent, you will need to have a Portuguese bank account in order to make your payments.
+It’s fairly straightforward to open a bank account in Portugal: many banks allow you to do this from outside the country or online.